-To prepare for the official conduct process, students are encouraged to meet with a VOICE advocate in Health Initiatives prior to making the official report with the Title IX Coordinator.
+To prepare for the official conduct process, students may wish to meet with a VOICE advocate in Health Initiatives prior to making the official report.
 The Advocate will share information with a student about their rights, explain the reporting and investigation process, and share additional resources.
 Visit www.voice.gatech.edu for contact information for VOICE Advocates.
 Victims are encouraged to report as soon as possible, and the Title IX Coordinator will review all complaints.